BeetJuice101/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-A python rock paper scissors game made with tkinter
+This was a project to learn GUI in both Python and Java.

-This was a three day project I did to learn tkinter.
-If you have any advice please do tell me.
-Feel free to make your own versions and changes.
+Originally I used this project to learn Python GUI with Tkinter, but know I have made a Java version to learn GUI with Swing.
-You will need to install tkinter.
+This was one of my first projects in Python and Java respectively.
 Happy Coding

 -BeetJuice101